 The year 2021 was known as the year of Initial Public Offerings (IPOs).

-Rs.1 Lakh Crore IPOs are well-known for attracting the interest of investors and creating a big buzz in the market.
-However, it is quite evident that investing in every IPO out there in the market is not the right thing to do (read our previous post to understand factors to consider while choosing to invest in an IPO) .
+₹1 Lakh Crore IPOs are well-known for attracting the interest of investors and creating a big buzz in the market.
+However, it is quite evident that investing in every IPO out there in the market is not the right thing to do (read our previous post to understand factors to consider while choosing to invest in an IPO).

 With so many IPOs being announced by different companies on a regular basis, identifying the right company to invest in can become a challenge.
-The company’s DRHP is the one document shared by the company, which helps you assess the company's potential and understand what they are offering.
+The company’s Draft Red Herring Prospectus (DRHP) is a document shared by the company, which helps you assess the company’s potential and understand what they are offering.

 What is a Draft Red Herring Prospectus?